MassTransit/MassTransit/docs/usage/observers.md

 ## Observing published messages

 In addition to send, publish is also observable.
 Because the semantics matter, absolutely.
-Published messages are also sent, so if you're observing both outbound message flows, you will get duplicates.
 Using the MessageId to link them up as it's unique for each message.
+Remember that Publish and Send are two distinct operations so if you want to observe all messages that are leaving your service, you have to connect both Publish and Send observers.

 ```csharp
 public class PublishObserver : IPublishObserver